Story Works Resources/Curriculum

 Step 2: Meet with Story Works core volunteers to discuss workshop options, develop plans for your classes, identify potential storytellers, decide how many story coaches you would like per class, and set workshop dates.

-Step 3: Story Works will schedule storytellers and story coaches for your workshop(s).
+Step 3: Story Works schedules volunteers to help support your workshop(s).